bartrumb/Katy-Coin/docs/Deep Research/Economic Theories for Katy Coin.md

 Mental accounting research reveals people treat alternative currencies differently than conventional money.
 Local currencies often get assigned to "discretionary spending" mental accounts and are spent more freely like windfall money.
 This suggests positioning Katy Coin as "community investment" rather than alternative money, using smaller denominations to encourage spending, and creating earning mechanisms through community activities.
 Reciprocity norms fundamental to human cooperation can be leveraged through community service integration, favor trading alongside currency transactions, and reputation systems recognizing generous behavior.

-## Mathematical proofs validate system stability and efficiency
+## 🔢 Mathematical Proofs Validate System Stability and Efficiency

 The Arrow-Debreu General Equilibrium theorem provides mathematical foundation proving equilibrium exists in economic systems satisfying standard assumptions.
 For mutual credit, this validates that systems can achieve balance where supply equals demand, ensuring stability.
 Nash equilibrium proofs demonstrate that strategic equilibria exist where no participant benefits from unilateral strategy changes, crucial for modeling credit relationships where one member's limit affects others' opportunities.